The New Jersey Devils (+100) are on the road to face the Carolina Hurricanes (-120) at PNC Arena on Thursday. The total ...

 How to watch the New Jersey Devils?

-You can watch the New Jersey Devils games on TV channels like Fox Sports, NBC Sports and NHL Networks such as NHL.TV.
+You can watch the New Jersey Devils games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the New Jersey Devils make the playoffs this year?